pwarren/pwarren.github.io/radio/_posts/2014-10-12-VK7-Inaugural-Activation.md

 {% fancybox pull-right larger /images/2014-10-01-dead_tree.jpg "Dead tree on the walk up" %}

 Theres been a good bit of recovery, the trees that survived have a good amount of leaves.
-Pretty much all the The Tea Tree is dead, and there's a lot of it, and would be problematic to walk through if it was live!
+Pretty much all the Tea Tree is dead, and there's a lot of it, and would be problematic to walk through if it was live!

 There are some lovely views of the east coast on the way up and at the summit, if you can find a spot without trees!